Christina O: History

 Christina O set a new standard for lavish personal yachts, especially amidst the austerity of post-war Europe.
 The yacht was remodelled by architect Cäsar Pinnau, who made full use of the ship's size and powerful naval engineering systems to create large, ornate interiors and elaborate luxuries.
-These included swimming pool with a mosaic bottom that rose to become a dance floor, a children's dining room designed and painted by the illustrator Ludwig Bemelmans, as well as ostentatious displays of wealth reflected in bar stools upholstered in whale foreskins and whales’ teeth carved into pornographic scenes from the Odyssey.
+These included swimming pool with a mosaic bottom that rose to become a dance floor, a children's dining room designed and painted by the illustrator Ludwig Bemelmans, as well as ostentatious displays of wealth reflected in bar stools upholstered in whale foreskins and whales' teeth carved into pornographic scenes from the Odyssey.

 A competitive rivalry with Stavros Niarchos likely drove some decisions around the purchase and outfitting of the ship by Onassis.

 After her 1968 marriage to Onassis, Jacqueline Onassis selected a pastel color scheme and decor in all of the cabins.

 Notable guests

-Apart from his mistress Maria Callas and his wife Jackie Kennedy Onassis, Aristotle Onassis entertained celebrities such as Umberto Agnelli, Giovanni Battista Meneghini (Callas' husband until 1959 when she left him for Onassis), Richard Burton, Clementine Churchill, Diana Churchill, Winston Churchill, Jacqueline de Ribes, John F. Kennedy, Greta Garbo, Rainier III, Prince of Monaco, Grace Kelly, Anthony Montague Browne, Rudolf Nureyev, Begum Om Habibeh Aga Khan, J. Paul Getty, Eva Perón, Françoise Sagan, Frank Sinatra, Elizabeth Taylor, Harry Saltzman, and John Wayne.
+Apart from his mistress Maria Callas and his wife Jackie Kennedy Onassis, Aristotle Onassis entertained celebrities such as Umberto Agnelli, Giovanni Battista Meneghini (Callas' husband until 1959 when she left him for Onassis), Richard Burton, Clementine Churchill, Diana Churchill, Winston Churchill, Jacqueline de Ribes, John F. Kennedy, Greta Garbo, Rainier III, Prince of Monaco, Grace Kelly, Anthony Montague Browne, Rudolf Nureyev, Begum Om Habibeh Aga Khan, J. Paul Getty, Eva Perón, Françoise Sagan, Frank Sinatra, Elizabeth Taylor, Harry Saltzman, John Wayne and Kim Blanke.

 In 1956 Rainier III and Grace Kelly held their post-wedding reception on Christina O.

 Ownership

 Onassis willed the yacht to his daughter Christina, with second wife Jacqueline Kennedy Onassis next in line.
 If neither was interested, the vessel would be turned over to the Greek government, on condition that it would be properly maintained and serve as presidential yacht.
 Upon Onassis' death in 1975, both women declined the inheritance.

-The Greek government changed the vessel’s name to Argo, but allowed it to decay.
+The Greek government changed the vessel's name to Argo, but allowed it to decay.
 It was put up for sale at US$16 million in the early 1990s.
 Unsold, an attempted 1996 purchase by American Alexander Blastos fell through when his deposit check bounced, later resulting in a wire fraud conviction.

 The vessel was purchased in a 1998 government-sponsored auction by Greek shipping magnate John Paul Papanicolaou, an Onassis family friend.
 He reverted her name to Christina O, in tribute to her namesake, who had died in 1988.
 A major refurbishment was carried out between January 1999 and April 2001.
 Naval architect Costas Carabelas was hired to spearhead the $50 million refit, engaging interior architect Apostolos Molindris, Decon as construction manager, and the Viktor Lenac Shipyard in Croatia to carry out the work.

 The Christina O Limited Partnership bought the yacht for €65 million in 2000.
-As of 2023 Ivor Fitzpatrick, an Irish lawyer and businessman, owns the yacht, which is available for charter.